How are drugs designed and developed?

 - These few drugs will then be submitted to the appropriate regulatory authorities and, if accepted, the compound can be taken on to clinical development.

-- This is divided into Phases 0, I, II, III and IV.
+- Clinical development is divided into Phases 0, I, II, III and IV.
+These are also known as clinical trials.

-- Clinical development, also known as clinical trials, involves testing the drug on human volunteers to provide more information about its safety and effectiveness.
+- Clinical development involves testing the drug on human volunteers to provide more information about its safety and effectiveness.

 - After full approval, drug companies must continue to test their drug and monitor feedback from healthcare professionals to ensure the safety and effectiveness of the drug.